-Delegator: Local Government Express Power to Local Government Act 1995: Delegate: s 5.42 Delegation of some powers or duties to the CEO Delegate. s 5.42 Delegation of some powers of duties to the OEO s 5.43 Limitations on delegations to the CEO Express Power or Local Planning Scheme No. 10 - Duty Delegated: Clause 4.7.7.3(ii) - Tree Preservation Orders Buty Belegated.
-Delegate: Chief Executive Officer Function: Authority to make Tree Preservation Orders in accordance with clause 4.7.7.3(ii) of Local Planning Scheme No. 10 - Where consent is received from the owner(s) and occupier(s) of the land on which the tree is located, which, for the purpose of this delegation, includes lots where a tree may overhang; Without notice to the owner(s) and/or occupier(s) of the land on which the tree is located, where there is a risk of imminent damage to the tree requiring an order to be made as a matter of urgency.
+Delegator: Local Government Express Power to Local Government Act 1995: Delegate: s 5.42 Delegation of some powers or duties to the CEO s 5.43 Limitations on delegations to the CEO Express Power or Local Planning Scheme No. 10 - Duty Delegated: Clause 4.7.7.3(ii) - Tree Preservation Orders Clause 4.7.7.5 Delegate: Chief Executive Officer Function: Authority to make Tree Preservation Orders in accordance with clause 4.7.7.3(ii) of Local Planning Scheme No. 10 - Where consent is received from the owner(s) and occupier(s) of the land on which the tree is located, which, for the purpose of this delegation, includes lots where a tree may overhang; Without notice to the owner(s) and/or occupier(s) of the land on which the tree is located, where there is a risk of imminent damage to the tree requiring an order to be made as a matter of urgency.
 Where consent is not received from the owner(s) and occupier(s) of the land on which the tree is located and the CEO does not consider it appropriate to make an order, the matter will be referred to Council for determination.
-Council Conditions on this Delegation: Nil.
-Express Power to Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: • Nil.
+Authority to approve applications to cut/prune trees subject to Tree Preservations Orders, in accordance with 4.7.7.5 of Local Planning Scheme No 10 where there is no dispute, and the application is signed by all owners on the land in which the tree is located.
+Council Conditions on this Delegation: • Nil.
+Express Power to Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: ■ Nil.
 CEO Conditions on Each person to whom a power or duty is delegated must keep this Sub-Delegation: records in accordance with regulations in relation to the exercise of the power or the discharge of the duty.
-Compliance Links: • Town of Bassendean Local Planning Scheme No. 10.
+Compliance Links: Town of Bassendean Local Planning Scheme No. 10.
 Record Keeping: Delegations exercised are to be recorded in the Town's document management system.